AdSense for YouTube pub-8090345420272172 SHOBANA GOMES' BOOKSTORE

 Everyone turned to look at Aarav, who turned pink in the face with all the attention.
 I couldn't stop laughing for a while.
 Even at the restaurant, he enjoyed his company more.
 I thought how engrossed he was with his book, and stifled another bout of laughter in case he asked me why.

 The waiter came with the menu.
-We ordered thali for the main dish, samosas, the truffle-scented mushroom galouti, which Aarav recommended and Gulab Jamun for dessert.
+We ordered thali for the main dish, samosas, the truffle-scented mushroom galouti, which Aarav recommended, and Gulab Jamun for dessert.

 North Indian cuisine impressed me.
 It was, in fact, to die for.
 Aarav was right about the galouti, and finishing the meal off with Gulab Jamun was just perfect.

 We talked about the differences in taste at one point.
 Rice was a South Indian staple food, while wheat-based foods were usually a Northern delight, such as chapatis.
-It was more like both belonged to different continents with vast differences in food preparation, their language, culture, and some traditions.
+It was more like both belonged to different continents with vast differences in food preparation, language, culture, and some traditions.
 However, the Indians were proud of their diversity and embraced it with much fanfare.

-After dinner, we decided to listen to a good band playing at a hotel nearby.
+After dinner, we decided to listen to a band playing at a hotel nearby.
 According to Aarav, a staff member at the hotel he was booked in, recommended the place.

 We left the restaurant in high spirits and looked forward to listening to great music together.